 Symptoms of Diabetes: What To Expect?

 The symptoms of type 2 diabetes often come on gradually and can be quite vague at first.
-The most common symptoms are a constant thirst, urinating frequently, tiredness and weight loss.
+The most common symptoms are:

 Long Term Effects of Poorly Managed Type 2 Diabetes

 If your blood glucose levels are higher than normal over a long period of time it can gradually damage your blood vessels, which can lead to multiple complications.

 - Hardening of the arteries can cause problems like poor circulation, a heart attack, angina (chest pain), and a stroke.

 - Kidney damage may lead to kidney failure.

 - Nerve damage (diabetic neuropathy) and poor circulation can contribute to foot infections, dental problems and impotence.

 It's important to have regular check-ups with your doctor, keep your blood sugar in line, and get regular exercise to help prevent complications from type 2 diabetes.

 Your Goal A1C